HenryYang03/AutoExtract/README.md

 # AutoExtract

-A local-first web app that uses deep learning and OCR to extract data from scientific plots (currently focused on bar graphs).
+A web app that uses deep learning and OCR to extract data from scientific plots (currently focused on bar graphs).
 The backend runs on Flask with a YOLO-based detector and OCR; the frontend is a Vite + React app with an interactive canvas powered by Fabric.js.

 Status: Runs locally today.
 Deployment is in progress.